Skip to content

 • Incident response plans that outline steps in the event of a security breach, including team members and preventative testing measures

-Azure Policy and Compliance Manager can enforce regulatory requirements and assign policies to resources in Azure Stack and Azure native.
+Azure Policy and Compliance Manager can enforce regulatory requirements and assign policies to resources in Azure Local and Azure native.
 This can help you safeguard your data, enforce regulatory requirements, and minimize the risk of potential security incidents.

-Backup, DR, and Business Continuity
+Backup, Disaster Recovery, and Business Continuity

-The right disaster recovery (DR) plan leverages Azure Stack and Azure native to ensure a seamless failover and recovery.
+The right disaster recovery (DR) plan leverages Azure Local and Azure native to ensure a seamless failover and recovery.
 Your business should have backups in place so that when an incident occurs, you can switch seamlessly.

-While Microsoft doesn’t currently allow direct failback from Azure Site Recovery (ASR) to Azure Stack, organizations can still leverage ASR for robust disaster recovery strategies.
+While Microsoft doesn’t currently allow direct failback from Azure Site Recovery (ASR) to Azure Local, organizations can still leverage ASR for robust disaster recovery strategies.
 By replicating data from on-premises environments to the public cloud using ASR, businesses can create a secondary disaster recovery site in the cloud.

 Cost Management

-Azure has built-in tools to monitor and optimize costs across Azure Stack and Azure native, including Microsoft Cost Management.
+Azure has built-in tools to monitor and optimize costs across Azure Local and Azure native, including Microsoft Cost Management.
 This tool can apply cost allocation tags to track spending associated with specific resources and ensure that resources are rightsized to avoid incorrect provisioning.
 You can also set up cost alerts to get notified about unexpected spending increases.

 Management and Monitoring

 A consistent management experience relies on tools and practices that can be used for the central management of both environments.
-These include Azure Arc, which manages resources from a single console, and Azure Monitor, which monitors resource health and performance in Azure Stack and Azure native.
+These include Azure Arc, which manages resources from a single console, and Azure Monitor, which monitors resource health and performance in Azure Local and Azure native.

 Continuously monitoring the health of resources in your hybrid environment, configuring alerts, and automating responses to issues can help you maintain high availability.